microsoft/mscclpp/docs/getting-started/tutorials/sm-channel.md

-# How to use SM channel
+# Using SmChannel for Intra-Node Communication

+TBU